King (Florence and the Machine song): Critical reception

 Both the song and its music video were well received by critics, who praised its themes and composition.
-Tyler Golsen of Far Out Magazine praised its instrumental arrangement and musical composition, describing it as "anthemic and operatic".
 Elise Soutar, in a review for Paste, favorably compared the song's gradual build-up to Florence + the Machine's output on High as Hope.
 In a Gigwise review of Dance Fever, Lucy Harbron praised "King", and called it one the band's best songs.

 Hannah Dailey of Billboard said that "the video is as dynamic as the song, which moves between soft, pensive moments and roaring, anthemic releases."
 Matt Moen, writing for Paper, described the video as "Suspira [sic] mixed-with-The Craft".
 Writing for The Guardian, Michael Cragg ranked "King" as the band's twelfth best song.
 Grazia magazine called the song "the feminist anthem of 2022."
 In an album review, Neil Z. Yeung writing for AllMusic, highlighted "King" as one of the songs that offer "some of the strongest lyrics and personal insight on the album".
 Writing for The Daily Telegraph, "[p]roclaiming the male regal title sounds at once transgressive and joyously funny".

+"King" won the Ivor Novello Award for Best Song Musically and Lyrically at The Ivors in London on Thursday 18 May 2023.